eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery_in_c/README.md

 iox_pub_t publisher = iox_pub_init(&publisherStorage, "Radar", "FrontLeft", "Object", &options);
 ```

- 3. Until an external signal sets `killswitch` to `true`, we will send an
+ 3. Until an external signal sets `keepRunning` to `false`, we will send an
     incrementing number to all subscribers in every iteration and print the
     value of that number to the console.